What are the advantages of hand paddling?

 What size of hand paddles do I need?

 This is personal preference and largely dependent on the type and style of boating you do.
 Any of our four styles can be made into any size.
-One thing to note is that the XL paddles may not easily fit into the stern of some smaller kayaks, so if you are planning to use our hand paddles as a backup to a traditional paddle, consider the large size unless your boat has plenty of rear storage space.
+We recommend smaller sizes for squirt boating and playboating and larger sizes for creeking and river running.
+One thing to note is that the XL paddles may not easily fit into the stern of some smaller kayaks, so if you are planning to use our hand paddles as a backup to a traditional paddle, consider the medium or large sizes unless your boat has plenty of rear storage space.

 What size are your hand paddles?